cameronmeyer/cameronmeyer.github.io/_pages/chests.md

 {% capture block_content %}
 ### BOSS AND MYTHIC CHESTS

-These chests are the same for defeating bosses and completing mythic hunts.
+These chests are awarded for defeating bosses and completing mythic-level hunts.

-In their idle state, the jellyfish are capable of:
-- Bobbing
-- Rotating
-- Pulsing
-- Jiggling

-The internal values controlling these behaviors are all randomized between platform instances, so no two platforms will sync up their movement in an unnatural way.
+As the largest and possibly the most difficult chest to obtain in *Wayfinder*, mythic chests appear the most threatening, as though they hold a great treasure within.

+Here, each of the idle-state visual effects needed to be disabled at different times.
+The smoke emitting from the dragon's eyes is disabled in sync with the purple material emissive on the eyes and mouth/chest interior.
 {% endcapture %}

-{% capture block1_video %}
+{% capture block_video %}
 {{path}}BossChest.mp4
 {% endcapture %}

-{% include block.html content=block_content video=block1_video %}
+{% include block.html content=block_content video=block_video %}

 {% include spacer.html amount="1.5rem" %}